anthonybocci/Xali/documentation/translate.md

 'app/config/parameters.yml' and update locale from 'en' to your language.

-Finally, commit and click on 'Push request' on Github.
+Finally, commit and click on 'Pull request' on Github.